peytoncordero/DRI25/html-css.md

 # Major Challenge: Styling Your Institute Website Using CSS

-Using the CSS basics we've just reviewed, and the list of properties found on the [Properties page](user=GC-DRI&repo=DRI24&file=html-css&instUser=GC-DRI&instRepo=GCDRI24Schedule&page=45) and online, give your website some styling.
+Using the CSS basics we've just reviewed, and the list of properties found on the <Link workshop='html-css' page='45'>`Properties page`</Link> and online, give your website some styling.

 I encourage you to use an external stylesheet with classes and IDs to style particular aspects of your site more specifically, but feel free to also play around with inline and internal styling if desired.